 Red.
 It’s the color of purity, so brides wear red clothes.
-Red is also associated with the goddesses Durga who has red tongue and almost red eyes.
-In the Southern India, the red color stands for violence and disruption.
+Red is also associated with the goddess Durga who has a red tongue and almost red eyes.
+In Southern India, the red color stands for violence and disruption.

 Yellow.
 The color in the Hinduism symbolizes sanctity.
 Yellow also is connoted as the color of commerce.

 Green.
 In India 30% of the population is Islamic and the green color is respected in Islam.
 Also, green has the connotation of a new beginning and happiness.